victorborneo/JSChess/README.md

 That should do it...
 I think

-Ah, I haven't implemented draw by repetition of insufficient material.
+Ah, I haven't implemented draw by repetition or insufficient material.
 Not because it's hard or anything, I just thought those were lame rules lmao.
 Maybe I'll add them someday